 - Elementa Garden Design – Garden design for contemporary living

-And here are more garden blogs added after this post was first published:
+And here are even more garden blogs added to this post after it was first published:

 - The Green Fingered Blog – Garden ideas, advice and inspiration